LucianU/bud/README.md

 - uses `mypy` for type-checking
 - uses `black` to format the code
 - uses `EditorConfig` for consistent editing experience
-- uses `django-configurations` to follow the 12-factor-app guideliness.
+- uses `django-configurations` to follow the 12-factor-app guidelines.
 There is a single settings.py and you can override settings with environment variables.
 - uses PostgreSQL as the database
 - uses Redis for caching